 - EGS1006L, EGN1041C, and EGM3420C from the Engineering Common Core courses, if course pre-requisites are met.

 Pre-majors may not enroll in Engineering Common Core classes beyond EGS 1006L without first being admitted to an Engineering Major or in any upper level (3000-4999) Required Courses for the Major without meeting the course pre-requisites and prior approval, where appropriate, by the WCE Academic Advisor.

 Admission to Florida Gulf Coast University does not guarantee acceptance into a WCE major.
 Students are accepted into a WCE major upon satisfaction of the following:

 - Admission to FGCU as a degree seeking student in good academic standing.

 - Attendance at a Freshman Transition Workshop or Transfer Student Orientation session.

-Also, complete the four courses denoted with an asterisk (*) with a cumulative GPA of 2.5 or higher.
+- Completion of Calculus I with a grade of C or higher.
 Exceptions may be made for AP/IB credit with approval of the WCE Academic Advisor.

 Refer to the General Education Program for more information.

 Select STA 2037 (3) or STA 2023 (3)